Frivolous Units: Wider Networks Are Not Really That Wide: Acknowledgments

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

 We are grateful to Tomaso Poggio for helpful feedback and discussions.
-This work is supported by the Center for Brains, Minds and Machines (funded by NSF STC award CCF-1231216), the Harvard office for Undergraduate Research and Fellowships, Fujitsu Laboratories (Contract No. 40008401) and the MIT-Sensetime Alliance on Artificial Intelligence.
+We also thank NVIDIA for the donation of the DGX-1 used in the experiments.
+This work is supported by the Center for Brains, Minds and Machines (funded by NSF STC award CCF-1231216), the Harvard office for Undergraduate Research and Fellowships, Fujitsu Laboratories (Contract No. 40008401 and 40008819) and the MIT-Sensetime Alliance on Artificial Intelligence.